xcp-ng/xcp-ng-org/docs/compute.md

 We understand the use cases that necessitate nested virtualization and are committed to making this feature available in a supported form in the future.
 Until it is implemented, there is unfortunately no supported way to enable it.

+## 🌡️ CPU Temperature on Intel

+As coretemp is not supported in XCP-ng, you can't rely on `sensors` to get the CPU temperatures on Intel platforms.

+Starting with XCP-ng 8.3 (TODO) `xenpm get-core-temp` got introduced as a alternative.

 ## 🐼 Advanced Xen